eficode-academy/kubernetes-katas/network-basic.md

 ## Introduction

 Deploying a pod is not enough to make it accessible from outside the cluster.

 In this exercise you will learn how to make temporary connections to a pod inside the cluster via `kubectl port-forward`.

-## port-forward
+## Port-forward

-the kubectl port-forward command allows you to forward one or more local ports to a pod.
-This can be used to access a pod that is running on the cluster.
+The `kubectl port-forward` command allows you to forward one or more local ports to a pod.
+This can be used to access a pod that is running in the cluster.

 The command takes two arguments: the pod name and the port to forward.
-The port can be specified as `local:remote` to forward a local port to a remote port inside the pod.
+The port is specified as `local:remote` to forward a local port to a remote port inside the pod.

+For example, if you want to forward port 8080 on your local machine to port 5000 in the pod, you can use the following command:

+`kubectl port-forward frontend 8080:5000`

+You can then access the pod on `localhost:8080`.

 <details>
 <summary>:bulb: How does this port-forward work?</summary>

 Port forwarding is a network address translation that redirects internet packets form one IP address with specified port number to another IP:PORT set.

 In Kubernetes `port-forwad` creates a tunnel between your local machine and Kubernetes cluster on the specified `IP:PORT` pairs in order to establish connection to the cluster. `kubectl port-forward` allows you to forward not only pods but also services, deployments and other.

+More informatin can be found from [here](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/)

 </details>

 ## Exercise